tasmota/docs/docs/Builds.md

 The binary files available on [GitHub](https://github.com/arendst/Tasmota/releases) are for the current master release version only.
 These master release binaries are also available from the [OTA server](http://thehackbox.org/tasmota/release/).
 However, the latest development branch code binaries are only available from the [development OTA server](http://thehackbox.org/tasmota/).

-Features that are not available in any release build have to be enabled in source code and compiled yourself.
+Features that are not available in any official release build have to be enabled in source code and compiled yourself.
 Read more about [compiling your own build](Compile-your-build).

+!!! tip
+    You might find some of the features you need included in one of our unofficial experimental builds over at [https://github.com/tasmota/binaries](https://github.com/tasmota/binaries).

 ## Firmware Variants